RSDKModding/RSDKv4-Decompilation/README.md

 # FAQ
 ### Q: I'm using an RSDK file from Sonic Origins and there's no audio, what's wrong?
-A: Sonic Origins doesn't have any music or sound effects stored in the games' data files, instead storing and handling all in-game audio itself through Hedgehog Engine 2.
-You can fix this by simply inserting the audio files from another version of the game.
+A: Sonic Origins doesn't have any music or sound effects contained in the games' data files, instead storing and handling all in-game audio itself through Hedgehog Engine 2.
+You can fix this by simply inserting the audio files from the mobile versions of the games.

 ### Q: I'm using an RSDK file from Sonic Origins and the main menu and pause screen won't load, what's wrong?
-A: Similar issue to above, Origins removes some of the assets from the original mobile version's menus.
-Also similar to above, the fix is to insert those files from the original mobile version.
+A: Similar issue to above, Origins removes some of the assets from the original mobile versions' menus.
+Also similar to above, the fix is to insert those files from the mobile versions.

 ### Q: The screen is tearing, how do I fix it?
 A: Try turning on VSync in settings.ini.